230140111021tej/Matrix_Multiplication_3-3_Verilog/README.md

 # 🧮 3x3 Matrix Multiplication in Verilog HDL

 A compact and efficient Verilog project implementing **3x3 matrix multiplication**.
 This design takes two 3x3 matrices (with 8-bit unsigned entries) and computes their product, outputting a new 3x3 matrix with 19-bit entries to prevent overflow.
-Designed for demonstration, education, and as a reusable hardware block.
+This project was created as part of hands-on practice while learning Verilog HDL and digital design concepts.

 ---